CogStack/MedCAT/README.md

 - [ ] Enable automatic download of pre-built UMLS/SNOMED databases
 - [ ] Enable spaCy serialization of documents (problem with `doc._.ents`)
 - [ ] Update webapp to v1 and enable UMLS and SNOMED
+- [ ] Fix logging, make sure the config options are respected

 ## Acknowledgement